 Let’s start with acknowledging that it looks really dark and discouraging out there right now, and we probably need to admit that at times, we’re tempted to crawl back under the covers, do a Rip Van Winkle and take a nap for about a million years.
 Maybe, a million years from now, human beings will have finally gotten their act together.
 Wouldn’t that be something?
 Right!
 Wake us when we get there.

-OK, now we’re getting to the hard part.
+But now we’re getting to the hard part.
 And this is the hard part not because it’s inherently hard but because it’s going to require us to make the leap just to let this sink in.
 You ready?
-Here it comes…. the hard part.
+Here it comes... the hard part.

 Our old story is being transformed.
 Distance no longer dictates destiny.
-Yet our technology also has the power to be a force of evil as well as good and who we become as the new humanity will have much to do with how we choose to deploy our technology.
+Yet our technology also has the power to be a force of evil as well as good, and who we become as the new humanity will have much to do with how we choose to deploy our technology.
 We are still in the Neanderthal age when it comes to what is possible and what is yet to be in this domain.
 We shall see amazing things yet to be in our lifetimes.
-Stay tuned, more to discuss about this.

-So the question is: who will we become in the new humanity?
+So the question is: Who will we become in the new humanity?
 This is where you and I come in.
 Because you and I are the ones who are here now, while things are falling apart and before they’ve come back together in a way that elevates us to a whole new level.
 There’s nobody here but us chickens, so it’s up to us to do the heavy lifting.
-If humanity is going to be lifted up, we’re the ones who came to do the job.
+If humanity is going to be lifted up, we’re the ones who signed on for that job.

 Oh, you thought you were here to hang out at Disneyland?
 No problem.
 You can hang out if you want, but while you’re hanging, wake up some people.
 You know, like the ones standing in line waiting to get an ice cream before they take the ride on Space Mountain.
 You’ll find them everywhere.
 Disneyland is as good a place as any to begin.
 Or begin wherever you are.